sean-johnston/pico-6502/README.md

 * Hello World program
 * Echo (Echos keystrokes from the terminal)

 ### Sound

-You can connect an audio amplifier and speaker to GPIO pin 28 to get a tone.
-To play the note, put the value in location
+You can connect an audio amplifier and speaker to GPIO pins to get a tone.
+To play the note, put the value in the following locations:

-$F008 (low byte) and $F009 (High byte).
+* Voice 1 - $F008 (61448) (low byte) and $F009 (61449) (High byte).
 The value is 65536 - microseconds for a pulse.
+* Voice 2 - $F00A (61450) (low byte) and $F00B (61451) (High byte).
+The value is 65536 - microseconds for a pulse.
+* Voice 3 - $F00C (61452) (low byte) and $F00D (61453) (High byte).
+The value is 65536 - microseconds for a pulse.

 Example: A (440) is	63264 or 32 (LB) and 247 (HB)

+By default the pins are as follows:
+* Voice 1 - Pin 28
+* Voice 2 - Pin 27
+* Voice 3 - Pin 26

+The pin can be changed in the configuration file with SOUND1-PIN, SOUND2-PIN, and SOUND3-PIN

 ### Extended I/O